moleculerjs/site/source/docs/broker.md

 ```

 ### Request timeout & fallback response
-If you call action with `timeout` and the request is timed out, broker throws a `RequestTimeoutError` error.
+If you call action with `timeout` and the request is timed out, broker will throw a `RequestTimeoutError` error.
-But if you set `fallbackResponse` in calling options, broker won't throw error, instead returns with this given value.
+But if you set `fallbackResponse` in calling options, broker won't throw error, instead will return with this given value.
 It can be an `Object`, `Array`...etc.
 This can be also a `Function`, which returns a `Promise`.
 In this case the broker will pass the current `Context` to this function as an argument.

-Moleculer uses [distributed timeouts](https://www.datawire.io/guide/traffic/deadlines-distributed-timeouts-microservices/).In the chained calls the timeout value will be decremented with the elapsed time.
-If the timeout value is less or equal than 0, next calls will be skipped because the first call is rejected any way.
+Moleculer uses [distributed timeouts](https://www.datawire.io/guide/traffic/deadlines-distributed-timeouts-microservices/).In case of chained calls the timeout value will be decremented with the elapsed time.
+If the timeout value is less or equal than 0, next calls will be skipped (`RequestSkippedError`) because the first call is rejected any way.

 ## Emit events
 Broker has an internal event bus.
 You can send events locally & globally.
 The local event will be received only by local services of broker.
-The global event that will be received by all services on all nodes.
+The global event that will be received by all services on all nodes (transferred via transporter).

 ### Send event
-You can send event with `emit` and `emitLocal` functions.
-First parameter is the name of event.
-Second parameter is the payload.
+You can send events with `emit` and `emitLocal` functions.
+First parameter is the name of event, second parameter is the payload.

 ```js
 // Emit a local event that will be received only by local services